-[9:19] The kings of Assyria have indeed laid waste all these other lands, but they served idols, false gods, gods that are no god.
+The kings of Assyria have indeed laid waste all these other lands, but they served idols, false gods, gods that are no gods.
 By contrast, the God of Judah is the true God, and he can act against Assyria.
 He can deliver his people.
-The Lord responds to Hezekiah's prayer by the words of Isaiah, the son of Amoz, the prophet.
-In Isaiah's prophecy, the virgin daughter of Zion, Jerusalem, is described as wagging her head, scorning, the reviling, and the mocking of the king of Assyria, not taking them seriously.

-The king of Assyria boasts in his power and his might and the many great deeds that he has done.
+The Lord responds to Hezekiah's prayer by the words of Isaiah, the son of Amoz.
+In Isaiah's prophecy, the virgin daughter of Zion, Jerusalem, is described as wagging her head, scorning the reviling and the mocking of the king of Assyria, not taking them seriously.
+The king of Assyria boasts in his power and his might, and the many great deeds that he has done.
 He has felled great nations like cedars and cypresses on the mountains.
 He has caused his might to spread to all parts of the world, even up to Egypt.
 Yet the Lord is the one who determined all of this long ago.

-It is the Lord who oversees and directs the affairs of men according to his purposes.
-The king of Assyria thinks that it is by his power that fortified cities have been brought down, but that would never have taken place had it not been the Lord's will and determination that it should.
+[11:55] It is the Lord who oversees and directs the affairs of men according to his purposes.
+The king of Assyria thinks that it is by his power that the fortified cities have been brought down.

+But that would never have taken place had it not been the Lord's will and determination that it should.
 The king of Assyria rages against the Lord, proud in his own power, but the Lord can bring him down.
 The Lord can put his hook in his nose and his bit in his mouth, and against all of the odds, the Lord will turn him back the way that he came.

-[10:34] The Lord will give Hezekiah a sign to confirm all of this to him.
+The Lord declares that he will give Hezekiah a sign to confirm all of this to him.
 Using agricultural imagery, the Lord describes a situation where after complete devastation of the land, within three years of such devastation, Judah will have placed roots down into the land again.
 The Lord is going to restore them.
 This will be accomplished by the zeal of the Lord.
 He is zealous for his great name.
 He will not allow his people to be snatched from him.

 He will not allow his name to be blasphemed.
 The king of Assyria will not be successful in his attempts to take the city of Jerusalem.
-There will not even be an arrow shot there, or he will not come against it with a shield or a siege mound.
+There will not even be an arrow shot there, or he will not come up against it with the shield or a siege mound.
 He will be sent back, tailed between his legs, the way that he came.
-God defends the city for the sake of his own name and for the sake of his servant David, to whom he had made promises and given a covenant.

-That night, the angel of the Lord goes and strikes down 185,000 of the Assyrians.
-Just as the Lord had delivered his people from Egypt and the destroying angel had struck down the firstborn of the Egyptians, so the destroying angel strikes down the Assyrians.

-[11:40] Sennacherib returns to Assyria, lives at Nineveh, and there he is killed by two of his sons, ironically in the house of Nisroch his god.
+God defended the city for the sake of his own great name, and for the sake of his servant David, to whom he had made promises and given a covenant.
+That night the angel of the Lord went and struck down 185,000 of the Assyrians, much as the Lord had delivered his people from Egypt, and the destroying angel had struck down the firstborn of the Egyptians.
+So the angel of the Lord struck down the Assyrians.
+Sennacherib returned to Assyria, lived at Nineveh, and there was killed by two of his sons, ironically in the house of Nisraq his god.
 He mocked the Lord who was able to deliver his people in the most miraculous of ways, and yet his own god cannot defend him in his very own house.

-In Sennacherib, another enemy of the Lord is humiliated.
-A question to consider, what might we learn from the example of Hezekiah about appropriate responses to political and national crisis?
+In Sennacherib, another enemy of the Lord is defeated and humiliated, and the faith of the people of the Lord is vindicated.
+A question to consider.
+How can the juxtaposition of Ahaz and Hezekiah within the book of Isaiah help us better to understand the theological import of their respective crises?